Mon Carnet Client

 Legal basis

 Managing your membership of the loyalty programme and granting your rewards rely on the performance of the contract (the programme terms) you accept when signing up.
 Sending marketing communications via wallet notifications relies exclusively on your consent (Article 6(1)(a) GDPR), obtained freely, specifically and without any pre-ticked box.
-Strictly transactional emails rely on the business's legitimate interest in operating the service you requested.

 Your marketing consent